-A licence for the provision of public electronic communication networks and services will be issued for a minimum period of 10 years for a specified time period with a minimum period of four years and a maximum period of 12 years.-When agreeing a licence term SHG will take into consideration the requirements of consumers in St Helena, the necessary infrastructure developments required and the length of time network and service providers will need to ensure sufficient return on any investments made.
-This is to ensure that the ILicensees must have has sufficient certainty to invest in the network infrastructure across the life of the licence with a reasonable return on this investment.
+A licence for the provision of public electronic communication networks and services will be issued for a specified time period with a minimum period of four years and a maximum period of 12 years.
+When agreeing a licence term SHG will take into consideration the requirements of consumers in St Helena, the necessary infrastructure developments required and the length of time network and service providers will need to ensure sufficient return on any investments made.
+Licensees must have sufficient certainty to invest in the network infrastructure across the life of the licence with a reasonable return on this investment.
 The licence terms will set the licence period and clearly provide for a notification period of termination.
 For the avoidance of doubt the licence has to either be revoked or terminated, there will be no mechanism for the licence to simply expire.

-Whilst the long term ambition for St Helena is an active and open communications market SHG has to be is-realistic about the extent to which competition can be supported in St Helena, given the infrastructure developments that are required to support the Digital Strategy.
-Given the size of the electronic communications market in St Helena and the points already covered in this policy In order to achieve the outcomes outlined in the Digital Strategy SSHG willmay have to consider the issue of an exclusive licence for the provision of public electronic communications network and services.
+Whilst the long term ambition for St Helena is an active and open communications market SHG has to be realistic about the extent to which competition can be supported in St Helena given the infrastructure developments that are required to support the Digital Strategy.
+In order to achieve the outcomes outlined in the Digital Strategy SHG may have to consider the issue of an exclusive licence for the provision of public electronic communications network and services.
 The decision to issue an exclusive licence will only be taken if there are compelling reasons to do so, and it is in the best interests of end users.
 Issuing an exclusive licence for the operation of terrestrial public communication services is of such strategic importance to St Helena that in these circumstances the issue of the licence, and the agreement of licence terms and conditions will be the responsibility of the Governor in Council.
-A decision on whether to issue an exclusive licence would only be taken once a full, comprehensive and transparent assessment has been undertaken as to the impacts of a monopoly on St Helena; with the positive impacts proven to outweigh the negative.
+A decision on whether to issue an exclusive licence would only be taken once a full comprehensive and transparent assessment has been undertaken as to the impacts of a monopoly on St Helena; with the positive impacts proven to outweigh the negative.
 A decision to issue an exclusive licence would take into account the following factors:

-- Size of market and sustainability of competition both with regards the operation of the communications network and the provision of subscriber services, - Level of capital investment required to meet the EDF milestones and whether this is achievable in a competitive market - Impact of economies of scale and whether there is scope for the market to support more than one operator- - Feasibility of achieving the Universal Service Obligation in a competitive environment where the higher costs of providing services to the harder to reach customers may not be offset by the number of customers in more accessible areas i.e. will there be sufficient cross subsidy of expensive-to-serve customers with those least expensiveto-serve customers. - Impact on customer pricing - Impact on digital innovation
+- Size of market and sustainability of competition both with regards the operation of the communications network and the provision of subscriber services - Level of capital investment required to meet the EDF milestones and whether this is achievable in a competitive market - Impact of economies of scale and whether there is scope for the market to support more than one operator - Feasibility of achieving the Universal Service Obligation in a competitive environment where the higher costs of providing services to the harder to reach customers may not be offset by the number of customers in more accessible areas i.e. will there be sufficient cross subsidy of expensive-to-serve customers with those least expensiveto-serve customers. - Impact on customer pricing - Impact on digital innovation